taoyuan/wind/docs/transports.md

 The DailyRotateFile transport can rotate files by minute, hour, day, month or year.
 Its options are identical to the File transport with the lone addition of the 'datePattern' option:

 * __datePattern:__ A string representing the pattern to be used when appending the date to the filename (default '.yyyy-MM-dd').
-The meta characters used in this string will dictate the frequency of the file rotation.
+The data characters used in this string will dictate the frequency of the file rotation.
 For example if your datePattern is simply '.HH' you will end up with 24 log files that are picked up and appended to every day.

-Valid meta characters in the datePattern are:
+Valid data characters in the datePattern are:

 * __yy:__ Last two digits of the year.
 * __yyyy:__ Full year.